lsteiner9/ScaleScroller/docs/index.md

 Learn mode allows the user to start with the easiest scales and gradually teaches them all of the common musical scales.
 Challenge mode allows the user to test their knowledge: any scale can appear at any point, and the sidescroller progressively gets faster and faster as they go on.

+### Functionality:

 * For each level, the app displays a scale name and its notes for several seconds.

-* The sidescroller starts, and the user can control their character (represented as an eighth note) to move up and down.
+* The sidescroller starts, and the user can control their character to move up and down.

 	* The objective is to collect (run over) the coins labeled with correct notes, and avoid coins labeled with incorrect notes.